In terms of art environments this Monument for the eyes ranks as a singular architecture.

 Diaz Falcon was a respected inhabitant of the community of Ambite, who had inherited enough money to live independently, writing texts, travelling the world and thinking about realizing this monument.

-When the creation was finished, around 1969, it was located in a garden which was surrounded by a wooden palisade.
-This plot of land must have been private property, probably owned by Diaz Falcon (or his family), because it has been reported that the community talked with his heirs about a transferal of the property rights of the grounds where the monument is located to the community.
+When around 1969 the creation was finished, it was located in a garden which was surrounded by a wooden palisade.
+This plot of land must have been private property, probably owned by Diaz Falcon (or his family), because it has been reported that the community talked with his heirs about a transferal of the property rights of the grounds where the monument is located.

 Today the palisade is gone, and the site has a rather public appearance.